You don’t have to attend equine college!

 Avoiding College courses

 Use our courses to gain the theory knowledge for the BHS Stages and a local equestrian centre to gain the practical skills.
 Check the syllabus on the BHS website and view all local BHS and ABRS approved riding schools (look at the where to ride section of the BHS site for instance).
-Have a look to see if they offer training for the BHS Stages exams.
+Have a look to see if they offer training for the BHS Stages exams – or the ABRS Initial Teaching award.
 If so, ring and ask to speak to the person in charge of training.
 Tell them you are aiming to take (or are already taking) a distance learning course for the theory, but would like to take the practical side of the training with them.
 You may need an assessment riding lesson first to see if you are ready for the riding side of the exam too.
 Check out this link on our website for suitable

 Check out the other articles on this topic too.